Shoreline hazard watch - high risk - update

-The Lake Simcoe Region Conservation Authority advises that the water levels in Lake Simcoe are currently 219.37 m and are well above average for this time of year.
-Shoreline flooding is imminent or occurring in shoreline communities.
+The Lake Simcoe Region Conservation Authority advises that the water levels in Lake Simcoe are currently 219.40 m and are approximately 30 cm above average for this time of year.

-Winds acting on the high lake levels create waves, increasing the risk and extent of shoreline flooding that is already imminent or occurring.
+The current forecast indicates winds from the northwest today in a range of 16–21 km/hr with gusts up to 32–36 km/hr.
+Winds will continue from the west and northwest through the weekend with gusts up to 36 km/hr.
+Winds acting on the high lake levels create waves, increasing the risk and extent of shoreline flooding that is already occurring.

-Rainfall combined with flows working through the system continue to drive lake levels upward.
-These higher-than-average water levels are already causing flooding in some areas and are posing a significant risk of flooding along the Lake Simcoe Shoreline.
+Rainfall combined with flows working through the system are resulting in continued high water levels on Lake Simcoe.
+These higher-than-average water levels are causing continued flooding in some areas and are posing a significant risk of flooding along the Lake Simcoe Shoreline.
 Flooding is occurring in low-lying shoreline areas, including Innisfil, Georgina, Ramara, Barrie, and Orillia.
 There is a high risk of dikes overtopping and failing in the Keswick, Colbar and Bradford polders.
+There have been reports of breaches of the dikes in East Gwillimbury.
 Depending on the wind conditions, there may be localized storm surge/seiche effects, leading to increased flooding.

 Lake Simcoe water level

 Currently the lake level is approximately 30 centimetres higher than the average for this time of the year.
-The current water-level in Lake Simcoe is 219.37 m and is expected to increase further.
+Parks Canada has indicated outflows from Lake Simcoe are maximized.
+The current water level in Lake Simcoe is 219.40 m and is expected to remain above average in the coming weeks and will be subject to increases based on rainfall that is received.

 The following is a summary of the recent water levels on Lake Simcoe: